 Once this communication has been delivered, the College anticipates that both students will adhere to it.
-Not following this communication may become a violation of the College Harassment policy.
-In this case, the College will begin an investigation, as outlined in the Title IX policy and General Student Conduct Procedures (page 65 of this handbook).
+Not following this communication may become a violation of the College's Harassment Prevention Policy.
+In this case, the College will begin an investigation, as outlined in the General Student Conduct Procedures.
+A student who wishes to pursue a mutual no-contact order due to allegations of a Title IX violation or other sexual misconduct should contact the Title IX Coordinator, Jodi Nafzger at titleix@collegeofidaho.edu or 208-459-5139.